ghoulmann/cs-curriculum/year_2.rst

 * Outline some of the ethical challenges which youth face in their roles as media producers and members of online communities [Jenkins]
 * Narrate the development of computing technology from vaccuum tubes through mainframes to parallel and cloud computing;
 * Articulate the relationships between science, technology, and science-fiction literature.
+* Plan and develop a solution that relies on an API

 *Level 5*